What you get

 |---|---|

-| Component instance | Default variant rendered in the artwork area |
+| Component instance | Default variant rendered in the artwork area with all hidden elements made visible |

 | Numbered markers | Pink dots with connector lines pointing to each element |

-| Attribute table | Element name, type (instance or text indicator), and notes |
+| Attribute table | 4-column table: number, type indicator (instance/text), element name, and semantic notes |

 | Per-child sections | Nested component instances annotated with their own markers and tables |